MJRidder/village-app/README.md

 ### Ability to provide support through support replies
 The aim of Village is to create interaction.
 To connect parents locally.
 The reply function allows for parents to interact with the posts that they see on Village.
 To offer help, support and/or information.

+### About Page
+There is an 'About page' added to the website, explaining the reason for its creation and what the website's intended use is.
+It has the aim to inspire readers/parents to feel safe and to add support posts.
+Or of course visit the platform to help others.
+There is also an explanation on why this page is currently only useable in the Dublin, Ireland area.
+With of course the ambition to make the platform available on a larger scale.

+### FAQ Page
+As there are often recurring questions, there is a FAQ page with the most common questions already laid out.
+It is easy to add further questions to this overview via the Admin panel, in case the same questions are being send in.

+### Contact webform
+There is a contact webform for users to reach out to the creator of the website.
+Suggestions, questions or anything in between can be send in.
+It is also a way for potential partners to reach out with the intend to collaborate.

 ### Desktop / Table / Mobile View

 ![Am I responsive screen views](/static/images/README-images/am-i-responsive-screenshot.png)